6-6-Syj/minitalk/README.md

   Programs that need to be compatible with Linux versions older than 5.11 must use SA_UNSUPPORTED to probe for support.

-   The siginfo_t argument to a SA_SIGINFO handler
-       When the SA_SIGINFO flag is specified in act.sa_flags, the signal handler address is passed via the act.sa_sigaction field.
-This handler takes three arguments, as follows:

 ###    siginfo_t